 Investigational drug product candidate elacestrant

-Elacestrant is a selective estrogen receptor down-regulator/degrader, or SERD, that at high doses is being evaluated for potential use as an oral non-steroidal treatment for estrogen receptor positive (ER+) breast cancer.
-Elacestrant is currently being investigated as a single agent in postmenopausal women with advanced ER+ and human epidermal growth factor receptor 2-negative (HER2-) breast cancer, the most common form of the disease.
-Preclinical studies completed to date indicate that the compound also has the potential for use in combination with other therapies for the treatment of breast cancer.
+Elacestrant is a selective estrogen receptor degrader (SERD) which is being evaluated for potential use as a once daily oral treatment for hormone-receptor positive breast cancer.
+Elacestrant is currently being investigated in postmenopausal women with advanced estrogen receptor positive (ER+) and human epidermal growth factor receptor 2-negative (HER2-) breast cancer, the most common form of the disease.
+Studies completed to date indicate that the compound has the potential for use as a single agent or in combination with other therapies for the treatment of breast cancer.